Fuggerei: The world's oldest social housing project | DW | 23.08.2021

 Today, about 150 people live in the Fuggerei, spread out across 140 apartments.
 The Fuggerei gets about 30 to 40 applicants a year, with a waiting list that's currently 80 people long.

 Noel Guobadia is a cheerful 27-year-old who's lived in the Fuggerei since he was a teenager.
-His then single mother moved he and his younger brother to the estate when she was struggling financially.
+His then single mother was struggling financially when she moved with Guobadia and his younger brother to the estate.

 At first, Guobadia was apprehensive.